 Ability to Breastfeed

-Women are sometimes concerned that if they get a breast augmentation, they will not be able to breastfeed afterwards.
-The likelihood of losing the ability to breastfeed after a breast augmentation is very small, since the dissection occurs away from where the milk ducts are located.
-With the breast augmentation operation described above, inability to breastfeed after a breast augmentation that we have performed has not occurred with any of our patients to our knowledge.
+Women are sometimes concerned that if they get a breast lift with augmentation, they will not be able to breastfeed afterwards.
+The likelihood of losing the ability to breastfeed is very small.
+With breast lift with augmentation, inability to breastfeed has not occurred with any of our patients to our knowledge.

 Smoking is an absolute contraindication in breast lift with augmentation.
 The carbon monoxide and nicotine in cigarette smoke causes severe reduction in blood supply to the skin and breast tissue during healing.
 This results in delayed wound healing, wound separation, death of the skin, loss of nipple tissue, and a higher risk of infection.
 Cotinine testing is performed in patients with a smoking history to ensure that they are safe when having this procedure.